barnabas-lesti/web-development-sandbox/packages/tools.eslint/readme.md

   }
 }
 ```

-Workspaces should not need more configuration (or update) than the already defined workspace configurations, these are exported and can be found in the [src/index.mjs](./src/index.mjs) entry file.

 _Note: The `eslint` package doesn't need to be added to the workspace as a dependency, it's automatically available when the tool is added to the workspace._